What is a Safety Management System?

 - A formal method of measuring and evaluating individual and organizational safety performance with an emphasis on continuous improvement

-The National Safety Council encourages all organizations to adopt a safety management system on their Journey to Safety Excellence, and NSC offers just such a system.
-Learn about NSC Navigator, the ultimate game-changing safety management system for your organization.
+The National Safety Council encourages all organizations to adopt a safety management system on their Journey to Safety Excellence.

 An Effective Safety Management System: